Mruduch/Assesment/ReadMe.md

 AND search for string LEVERAGE
 THEN the website searches the matching words and links for it

-# Actual results
- I am able to see all the results and links  that matches the string Leverage.

 # Scenario3:
 GIVEN  search string Compatibility
 WHEN I write a testcase and run it opens browser to URL: www.sword-Activeversion AND search for string Compatibility
 THEN the website searches the matching words and links for it

-# Actual results
-Sorry no results found please try again.